 It’s a very logical approach, but it’s not a winning strategy.

 The reality is, a VP should not be introduced to your SaaS B2B startup to create initial sales but to support growth when the time and conditions are right.

 So, what are the signs that your start-up is VP ready?

 1. You have a succinct value proposition with a clear product use case

 Sometimes as Founders, we expect a new VP of Sales to come in and to understand our often unproven and unvalidated value proposition and to just sell it.
 To whom?
 How?
 Why?
 When?

 Once you’ve validated your product’s use case by obtaining paying customers, within a niche, and have demonstrable case studies to show the ROI of your software, then you are ready to scale and to hire.

 Sales demands should not be treated in isolation, sales are a symptom of a clear value proposition.

 Furthermore, before you hire a VP of Sales, your messaging should be tried and tested, and dynamic enough for new iterations that are inevitably required when growing a B2B SaaS company.

-2. Your have extraordinary talent in your sales, marketing and customer success team
+2. You have extraordinary talent in your sales, marketing, and customer success teams